cthit/hubbIT-old/README.md

 ```
 curl -X PUT -H "Authorization: Token token=<API_TOKEN>" -F "macs[]=<The mac adresses, must be in testing database>" localhost:4000/sessions
 ```
-ask digIT for the api_key
+ask digIT for the api_key production key
+Or in development The key is set to 123456789